FrankBakkerNl/NetDaemonExample/README.md

-# NetDaemonExamplel
+# NetDaemonExample

-These are my own [NetDaemon](https://netdaemon.xyz/) applications I use for my home.
+These are my own automations using [NetDaemon](https://netdaemon.xyz/)

-Besides being usefull for myself, they are here as an example for how to use NetDaemon for your own automations
+Besides being useful for myself, they are here as an example for how to use NetDaemon for your own automations